ccqpein/supervisor-rs/README.md

 # README #

-`supervisor-rs` used to be a manager of handle application running. `supervisor-rs` can start/restart/stop(still developing) processing.
+`supervisor-rs` used to be a manager of handle application running. `supervisor-rs` can start/restart/stop processing.

 **features**: